xenit-eu/nuntio/README.md

 Which IP address/port to publish for containers.

-* PUBLISHED: Only published ports are used.
+* <code>PUBLISHED</code>: Only published ports are used.
 They are used with the host IP and bound port.
-* INTERNAL: All exposed ports are used.
+* <code>INTERNAL</code>: All exposed ports are used.
 They are used with the internal container IP and exposed port.
 If there are multiple internal container IPs (when the container is attached to multiple networks), no service will be published.
 To select a specific (e.g. overlay) network, a network filter can be specified with <code>nuntio.docker.bind.filter</code>.

 </td>
 </tr>